 Scroll to Option Content 2, click Toggle HTML Source, and paste the script inside:

 Use the information that is provided in this section in order to verify that your configuration works properly.

-ISE should then trigger Radius: CoA and re-authenticate the user, this events can be verified in Operation > RADIUS Livelog
+ISE should then trigger Radius: CoA and re-authenticate the user, these events can be verified in Operation > RADIUS Livelog.